Sunbury

 The educational profile of Sunbury exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 20.6%, significantly lower than Greater Melbourne's average of 37.0%.
-Bachelor degrees are most common at 14.2%, followed by postgraduate qualifications (3.8%) and graduate diplomas (2.6%).
-Vocational credentials are prominent, with 40.7% of residents aged 15+ holding them – advanced diplomas at 12.6% and certificates at 28.1%.
-Educational participation is high, with 29.2% of residents currently enrolled in formal education: 10.1% in primary, 8.6% in secondary, and 4.4% in tertiary education.
+The area has university qualification rates of 20.6%, significantly lower than the Greater Melbourne average of 37.0%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common, at 14.2%, followed by postgraduate qualifications (3.8%) and graduate diplomas (2.6%).
+Vocational credentials are prominent, with 40.7% of residents aged 15+ holding them, including advanced diplomas (12.6%) and certificates (28.1%).

 Frequently Asked Questions - Education